-Coptoni Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact X. HYDROLOGY AND WATER QUALITY - Would d the proje ct: a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: result in substantial erosion or siltation on- or off-site; \boxtimes substantially increase the rate or amount of surface runoff in a manner which would result in flooding on or offsite; iii. create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of runoff; or iv. impede or redirect flood flows? d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? \boxtimes e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
-SUBS TANTIATION: tywide Plan; Submitted Project Materials; nulics Report, Joseph E. Bonadiman & Assoc y and
+Соргони Issues • Less than Significant ith Mitigation ncorporated Less than Significant No Impact Χ. HYDROLOGY AND WATER QUALITY - Would d the project: a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: result in substantial erosion or siltation on- or off-site; \boxtimes substantially increase the rate or amount of surface runoff in a manner which would result in flooding on or offsite; iii. create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of runoff; or iv. impede or redirect flood flows? d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
+SUBS TANTIATION: Count tywide Plan; Submitted Project Materials; Preliminary WQMP; Hydrology and a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality?

-Hydraulics Report, Joseph E. Bonadiman & Associates, Inc., February 2021 the removal of vegetation, grading, excavating, or any other activity that causes the disturbance of one acre or more.
+Countywide Plan; Submitted Project Materials; Preliminary WQMP; Hydrology and Hydraulics Report, Joseph E. Bonadiman & Associates, Inc., February 2021 the removal of vegetation, grading, excavating, or any other activity that causes the disturbance of one acre or more.
 The General Construction permit requires recipients to reduce or eliminate non-storm water discharges into stormwater systems, and to develop and implement a SWPPP.
 The SWPPP is based on the principles of Best Management Practices (BMPs) to control and abate pollutants.
 The SWPPP must include BMPs to prevent project-related pollutants from impacting surface waters.